zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-add-performance.md

 ### Use AddRange over Add (Recommended)

-When adding multiple entities, you should always use Entity Framework AddRange once with a list instead of calling multiple time the Add method.
+When adding multiple entities, you should always use Entity Framework AddRange once with a list instead of calling multiple times the Add method.

 #### Why?

- - The Add method DetectChanges after every records added.
+ - The Add method DetectChanges after every record added.
  - The AddRange method DetectChanges after all records are added.

 #### Performance Comparisons